Daniel-KM/Omeka-S-module-BulkEdit/README.md

 # Displace values from a property to another one

 Select the source properties and the destination property, then process edit.
+Some filters (datatype, language, string, visibility) allows to move only selected values.

 ### Set or unset visibility of a property